top of page

 Linguistic experts were consulted to ensure accurate text rendering, script recognition, and typographic details specific to right-to-left languages.

-Initial sessions held in Arabic and Hebrew presented opposing information in regards to what orientation iconography was initially anticipated.
+Initial sessions presented opposing information in regards to what orientation iconography was initially anticipated.
 When the final two sessions were completed, it was up to the decision of the lead engineer and myself to decide what to test further.

 Usability Study Findings